Lectures and Seminars

-Assessment tasks and strategies cover a wide range of methods and may include that creation of specific written documents, project or reports, formal questions (multiple choice, short and long answer), practical demonstrations, small or large group tasks, oral presentations, problem solving tasks, case studies and discussions.
-As a general rule for major assessment, you will be provided with task assessment instructions including the date task is due to completion.
+Assessment tasks and strategies cover a wide range of methods including the creation of specific written documents, projects or reports, formal questions and quizzes (multiple choice, short and long answer), practical demonstrations, small and large group tasks, oral presentations, problem solving tasks, case studies and discussions.
+For all significant assessment tasks you will be provided with detailed task assessment instructions including the task completion date.